SlightRecoil/System-Trackers/README.md

 ## Known Issues
 If both the internet usage script and internet usage plugin save to the same log file, something breaks and usage is no longer logged.
+When Swiftbar is started without an internet connection, the Internet Usage Tracker refers to the backup log instead of the main one.